Urinary Incontinence

 Possible treatments may include:

-Most incontinence can be treated or at least managed to allow full participation in a satisfactory lifestyle.
-Do not hesitate to talk to your doctor about your incontinence.
+Most incontinence can be treated or managed to allow full participation in a satisfactory lifestyle.
+Please don’t hesitate to talk to your doctor about your incontinence.
 With an increased awareness of urinary incontinence as a treatable medical condition, patients with incontinence can be managed effectively or even cured.